ASE Technology Holding Co. Ltd. (ASX) Shares Decline Despite Market Challenges

 ASE Technology Holding Co.
-Ltd. (NYSE: ASX)’s stock price has gone decline by -1.44 in comparison to its previous close of 7.63, however, the company has experienced a -3.47% decrease in its stock price over the last five trading days.
+Ltd. (NYSE: ASX) has seen a decline in its stock price by -3.14 in relation to its previous close of 7.33.
+However, the company has experienced a -5.59% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in ASE Technology Holding Co.
 Ltd. (NYSE: ASX) Right Now?

-The price-to-earnings ratio for ASE Technology Holding Co.
-Ltd. (NYSE: ASX) is above average at 7.99x.
-The 36-month beta value for ASX is also noteworthy at 1.25.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 3 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+ASE Technology Holding Co.
+Ltd. (NYSE: ASX) has a price-to-earnings ratio that is above its average at 7.52x. and a 36-month beta value of 1.25.
+Opinions on the stock are mixed, with 10 analysts rating it as a “buy,” 3 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023